bernatGene/paleozoic/LOG.md

     * Grid-like agent positions to optimize interaction determination

-    * Add the possiblity to transform map into png.
+    * Add the possibility to transform map into png.
     * For terminal viewer, maybe allow navigating ?
         * Maybe in streamlit ?
+        * Add a log of what happened on each step, for debugging.

 * Add dynamic perception
     * Add dynamic models (hard)
         * Models should be "mergeable"

+* Add evolution
+    * keep a genealogical record

 * Design training pipeline where for each x epochs, the latest day is shown and played back on the terminal
   * Maybe with Streamlit ?